 From countless viewpoints, you can see the mountain.
 A couple of the most famous are the following:

 - Take the perfect picture from the Kirchbrücke (church bridge) or Riedweg in Zermatt.

 - See the summit reflected in the Stellisee, at 2,537 meters.
-It’s just 20 minutes from Blauherd that you can reach via the gondola.
+It’s just 20 minutes from Blauherd and you can reach it via the gondola.